bash-ful/swayca/README.md

 ```sh
 swayca -c <config-name>
 ```
-where `config-name` is the name of the config file located at `swayca-config/configs`. ideally you'd use this script with `bindsym exec` to have hotkeys that change configs. commands that may conflict with duplicates (like `bindsym`) may arise, and at the moment the script does not have features to deal with this
+where `config-name` is the name of the config file located at `swayca-config/configs`. ideally you'd use this script with `bindsym` to change configs. commands that may conflict with duplicates (like `bindsym`) may arise, and at the moment the script does not have features to deal with this

 to uninstall, simply delete the `swayca-config` folder, and delete the `include` lines on your main config file.